Tris(acetylacetonato)iron(III): Structure and properties

-Fe(acac)3 is an octahedral complex with six equivalent Fe-O bonds with bond distances of about 2.00 Å. The regular geometry is consistent with a high-spin Fe3+ core.
+Fe(acac)3 is an octahedral complex with six equivalent Fe-O bonds with bond distances of about 2.00 Å. The regular geometry is consistent with a high-spin Fe3+ core with sp3d2 hybridization.
 As the metal orbitals are all evenly occupied the complex is not subject to Jahn-Teller distortions and thus adopts a D3 molecular symmetry.
 In contrast, the related metal acetylacetonate Mn(acac)3 adopts a more distorted octahedral structure.
 The 5 unpaired d-electrons also result in the complex being paramagnetic, with a magnetic moment of 5.90 μB.

 Fe(acac)3 possesses helical chirality.
 The Δ- and Λ-enantiomers slowly inter-convert via Bailar and Ray–Dutt twists.
 The rate of interconversion is sufficiently slow to allow its enantiomers to be partially resolved.